Skip to main content

 Storing Memories in Collections

-Always specify the collection_id when storing memories:
+Always specify collection_id when storing memories:

-"collection_id": work_collection.id,
+"collection_id": collection.id,

 "content": "Q4 planning meeting notes",

-"metadata": {"type": "meeting", "date": "2024-01-15"}
+"metadata": {"type": "meeting"}

 })